samarthboraganve/Wonderlust---MERN-Stack-Based-Web-Application-/README.md

 # Wonderlust-MERN Stack Based Web Application

-🌍 WanderLust – MERN Stack Based Vacation Rental Platform 🏡
+🌍 WonderLust – MERN Stack Based Vacation Rental Platform 🏡

 📘 Project Overview

-WanderLust is a feature-rich Full Stack Web Application that provides an intuitive platform for exploring, listing, and booking vacation accommodations such as houses, villas, and farmhouses.
+WonderLust is a feature-rich Full Stack Web Application that provides an intuitive platform for exploring, listing, and booking vacation accommodations such as houses, villas, and farmhouses.
 The application empowers users to browse available properties, make secure bookings, and even list their own accommodations for rent.

 Built with a scalable MERN architecture, WanderLust offers a seamless experience through a combination of a responsive front-end, robust back-end, cloud-based image storage, and real-time map integration.
 The platform prioritizes both performance and user experience, offering fast authentication, advanced search and filtering, and secure session management.